TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

     abusive way.
 That being said, I believe a healthy version of this can exist, so take it with a grain of salt

-You can index an opportunity at an organization along all 3 spectrums and compare it to your own position.
+You can index an opportunity at an organization along these facets and compare it to your own position.

 The advantage of modeling this as a triangle is you can also evaluate a company's positioning in one leg relative to the other legs.
 For example: